10up/gutenberg-best-practices/guides/data-api.md

 ![List of the various Core Data Stores](../static/img/data-api-core-stores.png)

 The editor does not only have one global data store but rather multiple different stores that each focus on different areas of the site.
-These stores can be refereed to by their namespace or you can import the store object from the individual packages.
+These stores can be referred to by their namespace or you can import the store object from the individual packages.

 | Namespace           | Name | Purpose |
 |---------------------|------|---------|